mm696626/NintendontFolderGenerator/README.md

 * Have GameCube games in .iso or .ciso format
 * Open the tool (you'll need the latest JDK installed for that)
     * Link to JDK: https://www.oracle.com/java/technologies/downloads/
-* Press Select Folder with Games and then the tool will prompt for a folder to look for your GameCube games
+* Press Select Folder with Games and Generate Nintendont Games Folder and then the tool will prompt for a folder to look for your GameCube games
     * It will look through subfolders as well
-* Once your games have been found, just press Generate Nintendont Games Folder
+    * It will automatically create the folder if games are in the folder selected
 * Move that newly created folder onto the root of your SD card or USB
 * Have fun playing your games on your Wii or Wii U!